augustorl/augustorl/README.md

 # Hey, you found me!
-#I am a Front-end developer from Brazil, currently working from home to build awesome things.
+I am a Front-end developer from Brazil, currently working from home to build awesome applications.

 <!--
 **augustorl/augustorl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.